 Patients at drug treatment facilities are not there simply to listen to lectures.
-Nor are they meant just to engage in self-realization activities.
+Nor they meant just to engage in self-realization activities.
 They are at these rehab centers to rid themselves of their very real substance abuse problems.
 Such rehabilitation is usually a protracted process that requires monitoring.

 Random Drug Testing: How to Conduct it in a Drug Treatment Facility?

 In most cases, patients at these facilities have already tested positive for illegal substances.
 But things should not end there.
 The initial drug screening serves as a baseline on which to base the ongoing progress of the rehab program.
 Random drug testing is, therefore, an essential component of the entire drug abuse treatment program.

 Random tests are often viewed as a further invasion of one’s personal space.
 But the truth is, these random tests encourage a patient under rehab to cultivate a spirit of mutual trust with one’s therapist or counselor.
 It’s a way for patients to provide therapists with the much-needed confidence in their willingness to move forward on the road to sobriety.

 Workers at the facility help keep patients who reside at the rehab center clean throughout the duration of the drug treatment program.
 They make thorough inspections of the patient’s person and belongings to sure no questionable substances brought into treatment with them.
 The institution can also put in place safeguards to prevent any of these substances from smuggled in by visitors and even staff members.

 For patients who are non-residents, however, there is no surefire way to ensure that they stay clean during the time they are at home or away from the treatment facility.
 The only means of ensuring this is by setting the deterrent in the form of random drug testing.
 Experience has shown that patients who enter rehab programs willingly not averse to these tests, and do not find them intimidating if they truly sincere in their wish to rehabilitated.